Yearling

 Poems

 For free feedback, please send us 1 poem at a time.
 If you’d like to send us more poems, we charge a fee to pay the editors who are providing feedback.
-It’s $6 to submit 3 poems and $10 to submit up to 6.
+It’s $10 to submit 3 poems.
+If you send multiple poems without paying, we will read the first one.
 Due to the volume of poems we receive, we ask that you only do a submission for free feedback once during a three month time frame.

 The working poet is of particular importance to us.
 We define a working poet as a poet who doesn’t make their living from writing or the teaching of writing.
 Each issue will include 20 poets from our community of working writers and 20 poets from outside of that community, including those who happen to make their living from writing and teaching writing.